nhatrinh-269/Automated_ETL_pipeline/README.md

 ## Overview

 **Automated ETL Pipeline** is an automated system designed to minimize the time and effort required for collecting, processing, storing, and updating **multispectral satellite images**.
-This project focuses on automating the **ETL** (Extract, Transform, Load) process and **automatic updates** to ensure the **quality** and **accuracy** of the data in the system.

-The Automated ETL Pipeline system is built to automate the process of collecting, processing, storing and updating Multispectral Satellite Imagery.
-With the goal of minimizing the time and effort required for data processing, while ensuring the nature and accuracy of data in the system, this Pipeline has brought significant benefits to projects. related to satellite images.
-Key features of the system include the ability to automatically collect images from the Sentinel Hub API.
+This project focuses on automating the **ETL** (Extract, Transform, Load) process and **automatic updates** to ensure the **quality** and **accuracy** of the data in the system, this Pipeline has brought significant benefits to projects related to satellite images.
+Key features of the system include the ability to **automatically collect images** from the **Sentinel Hub**.
 The images are then efficiently processed to normalize, compress and save to the database.
-Another important feature of the pipeline is the ability to automatically update new satellite images after a certain period of time.
+Another important feature of the pipeline is the ability to **automatically update** new satellite images after a certain period of time.
 This ensures that the system always maintains the latest and most accurate data, without the need for manual intervention.
-To enhance the automation of the system, we deploy the project on Docker.
-Using Docker simplifies deployment and management, and better facilitates building a flexible and stable automated pipeline.
+To enhance the automation of the system, we deploy the project on **Docker**.
+Using Docker simplifies **deployment** and **management**, and better facilitates building a flexible and stable automated pipeline.
 Overall, Automated ETL Pipeline is an efficient and flexible solution for multispectral satellite imagery management.
 By automating the process from collection to processing and updating, this pipeline brings convenience and reliability to projects involving satellite imagery data.

 ### **Key Features:**